Laurier Connect App

 This quote taken straight out of the Report on Engagement which highlights that nothing being done to help students can hurt their well being and mental health.

-Furthermore, our group decided to brainstorm integrated ways to help students that face challenges engaging with other students.
+Our group decided to brainstorm ways to help students that face challenges engaging with other students.

 User Need Statements